AI Summer Workshop

 Each 90-minute session will feature practical training and collaborative discussions.

-You will receive a unique join link which tracks your attendance.
+You will receive a unique join link that tracks your attendance.
 Please save your confirmation e-mail to ensure you can join the workshop.

 The intended audience work this workshop includes anyone who is part of your AI Committee.
 If you don’t have a committee yet, it could include your Heads of School, Divisional Directors, Tech Leaders, Teacher Representatives, Administrative Teams, etc. We don’t recommend more than 15 people from a school.